 - Meet all pre-application requirements.

-- Early advising meeting with SEC faculty or staff.
+- Early advising meeting with SEC staff.

 - Meet the WEST-B requirement: passing scores must be on file by the application due date.